Developing the MPK Application

 The

-file is retrieved by extracting the contents of thetar.gz
+lmfile is retrieved by extracting the contents of thetar.gzoutput of the ModelSDK.

 Create the configuration file inside the